 Run a regression predicting the percent of adults who eat 5 servings of fruits and vegetables daily from EdCollege and SmokeEveryday, and display the results.

 Look at the two numbers in the Estimate column, not including the intercept.
-Do their signs, positive or negative, makes sense in the context of the data?
+Do their signs, positive or negative, makes sense in the context of the data, based on what you know or can guess?
 Explain briefly.

 What does the last number in the rightmost column of the regression output tell us?
 Does this make sense in the light of graphs you have drawn?
 Explain briefly.